roman-milk/roman-milk.github.io/student-teacher.md

+===

- ****** Student Teacher Ch.
-02 ****** byStoryTeller07© "Sweet dreams both," she smiled.
+"Sweet dreams both," she smiled.
 The picture upon the dolls face was wonderful.
 It held a desperate pleading look not to be left alone with him.
 Yet the eyes glowed bright in anticipation.

  She dare not speak.
 She turned away from him drawing up her legs in a protective posture.
 On doing so she felt a hardness press against her bottom.
 The thin silk at her crotch protected nothing and it felt as though she were presenting her ass to him.
 It was the tip of his penis that touched her.
 The shock was enough to turn her onto her back.